greg-raven/Department-21/_posts/2024-03-10-this-van-is-better-for-the-planet.md

 ---
-title: "This van is better for the planet"
+title: "Better for the planet"
 author: "Noam Sain"
 layout: post
 ---